Ranking every player to wear the No.9 shirt for Liverpool in the PL era

 Torres can legitimately claim to be one of the greatest No.9s the Premier League has witnessed.

-The way he regularly tormented Nemanja Vidic and Manchester United earns him extra points, but his failure to win a trophy and lack of longevity on Merseyside means the Spaniard has to settle for third.
+The way he regularly tormented Nemanja Vidic and Manchester United earns him extra points, but his failure to win a trophy and lack of longevity on Merseyside means the Spaniard has to settle for second.

 We still love him though.